-Cats are typically more comfortable in summer heat than winter cold because of their body temperature.
+Cats are typically more comfortable in the summer heat than in the winter cold because of their body temperature.

 Here are 10 Ways To Keep Your Cat cool In Hot Weather

 Cool down outdoor paving that is shaded, by hosing the paving until it is quite wet.